Next Moves with AI

 Greg Galle

 And gambling with that?
 Not an option.
-That’s why we’re all about —and why today, we’re sharing two stories that show the difference.
+That’s why we’re all about intelligent innovation—and why today, we’re sharing two stories that show the difference.
 One where things unraveled fast, and another where they scaled with strength.

 Daniel Buritica